AJProbst/tlbx/README.md

 # tlbx
-# Toolbox for the simplest manipulations of fasta files.
+# Toolbox for the most basic manipulations of fasta files.

 The MIT License (MIT)
 Copyright (c) 2017 Alexander J Probst